Claude Debussy's Pianistic Vision

 1877 Awarded 2nd prize for piano, 1st prize for solfege in Paris.

 1879 Did not win 1st prize in piano and abandoned hope of being virtuoso

 1880 Won first prize in score-reading and entered composition class of Ernest Guiraud.
-Met Madame von Meck Tchaikovsky's Patron, and travelled with her to Interlaken Switzerland, Arcachon, and Florence Italy.
+Met Madame von Meck Tchaikovsky's Patron, and traveled with her to Interlaken Switzerland, Arcachon France, and Florence Italy.

-1881 Worked toward the Priz de Rome. travelled to Moscow with Madame von Meck, had affair with Madame Vasnier.
+1881 Worked toward the Priz de Rome. traveled to Moscow with Madame von Meck, had affair with Madame Vasnier.

 1883 Won 2nd Prix de Rome with his Cantata Le Gladiateur.